open-access-policies/health-tech/_engineering_policies/ENG-POL-002.md

 - **Traceability:** Every pull request must be linked to its corresponding issue tracking ticket.
 The pull request description must summarize the change, the testing performed, and the outcome of all required reviews.
 Approvals must be captured via the native review and approval features within GitHub.

 - **Technical Enforcement:** The `main` and any `production` or `release` branches in all repositories within the scope of this policy must be technically protected to prevent direct commits.
 All changes must be enforced through the pull request workflow.

+- **Pull Request Template:** All pull requests must use a standardized template that includes sections for the change description, testing performed, security checklist, and links to related tickets.
+This template must be enforced via GitHub repository settings.

 **3.5 Change Notifications**